AokiApp/jsapdu-over-ip/docs/job-notes/20251207-session5-part2-reflection.md

 ### Current State: No Database
 - Router is stateless message broker
-- All state in-memory (ConcurrentHashMap)
+- All state in-memory (ConcurrentHashMap), unstable, fxxxin, mottainai
-- No persistence required for core functionality
+- No persistence required for core functionality (you shamefully thought so)

 ### Future Considerations